Grouping and Marshalling

 Another example would be of Stock which shows the net total of (Raw Material + Work In Progress + Finished Stock).

-Arrangement of assets and liabilities in the balance sheet in proper order is called Marshalling.
-The assets, liabilities and capital in a balance sheet must be properly marshalled and shown in a logical order.
+The arrangement of assets and liabilities on the balance sheet in proper order is called Marshalling.
+The assets, liabilities, and capital on a balance sheet must be properly marshalled and shown in a logical order.
 There are 2 common ways of Marshalling:

 - By Liquidity

 Assets are arranged in order of liquidity i.e. they can be converted to cash easily.
 Most liquid assets, such as cash, will come first and least liquid assets, such as building, will come last.
 Liabilities are arranged in the order they are to be discharged.

 Sample Format of a Balance Sheet in Order of Liquidity